You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 Is Your Child Being Reassigned This August?

 For elementary families, here's what the superintendent recommended and the board approved.
 Boundary Option 1 moves 829 students from Marie G. Davis and Dilworth into the new Park Road school.
-That includes about 138 kids who currently attend on transfer — meaning they live outside the school's zone but were granted permission to attend.
+That includes about 138 kids who currently attend on transfer, meaning they live outside the school's zone but were granted permission to attend.
 Those transfer students may need to apply again.
 A second option would have pulled in about 98 more students from Selwyn Elementary, but the district went with the smaller move to keep the new school from filling up too fast.

 For middle school families near Ballantyne and Rea Farms, Cato Ridge will pull students from Community House, Jay Robinson, and Rea Farms STEAM.
-Final numbers aren't published yet, but the school sits on 20 acres — it's built to absorb a large share of the overflow that's been packing hallways in south Charlotte for years.
+Final numbers aren't published yet, but the school sits on 20 acres; it's built to absorb a large share of the overflow that's been packing hallways in south Charlotte for years.
 If you've been frustrated by crowded classrooms, this is the fix you've been waiting for.
-Meanwhile, the old Dilworth Elementary building is being converted into a magnet middle school, which could draw families from entirely different parts of the city.
-That means your neighborhood could see new faces — and new demand from parents who want that magnet option.
+Meanwhile, the old Dilworth Elementary building is reopening as Marie G. Davis Middle School, a magnet, which could draw families from entirely different parts of the city.
+That means your neighborhood could see new faces, and there's a fresh pool of buyers in it: parents who want that magnet option.

 How to check your assignment right now: